Optimistic Curiosity Exploration and Conservative Exploitation with Linear Reward Shaping: Checklist

 \item If you are including theoretical results... \begin{enumerate} \item Did you state the full set of assumptions of all theoretical results? \answerYes{} \item Did you include complete proofs of all theoretical results? \answerYes{Please refer to Appendix~\ref{appdx:proof}} \end{enumerate}

 \item If you ran experiments... \begin{enumerate} \item Did you include the code, data, and instructions needed to reproduce the main experimental results (either in the supplemental material or as a URL)? \answerYes{Implementation details can be found at Appendix~\ref{appdx:implementation_details}.
-Code is open-sourced at \href{https://anonymous.4open.science/r/RewardShifting-BCE7/}{https://anonymous.4open.science/r/RewardShifting-BCE7/}} \item Did you specify all the training details (e.g., data splits, hyperparameters, how they were chosen)? \answerYes{Implementation details can be found at Appendix~\ref{appdx:offline_detail}, \ref{appdx:cc_detail}, and \ref{appdx:RND}} \item Did you report error bars (e.g., with respect to the random seed after running experiments multiple times)? \answerYes{In our experiments, the results are averaged over 10 runs, and shaded areas indicate the $25\%$ - $75\%$ quantile values.} \item Did you include the total amount of compute and the type of resources used (e.g., type of GPUs, internal cluster, or cloud provider)? \answerYes{Please refer to Appendix~\ref{appdx:implementation_details}.} \end{enumerate}
+Code is open-sourced at \href{https://github.com/holarissun/RewardShifting}{https://github.com/holarissun/RewardShifting}} \item Did you specify all the training details (e.g., data splits, hyperparameters, how they were chosen)? \answerYes{Implementation details can be found at Appendix~\ref{appdx:offline_detail}, \ref{appdx:cc_detail}, and \ref{appdx:RND}} \item Did you report error bars (e.g., with respect to the random seed after running experiments multiple times)? \answerYes{In our experiments, the results are averaged over 10 runs, and shaded areas indicate the $25\%$ - $75\%$ quantile values.} \item Did you include the total amount of compute and the type of resources used (e.g., type of GPUs, internal cluster, or cloud provider)? \answerYes{Please refer to Appendix~\ref{appdx:implementation_details}.} \end{enumerate}

 \item If you are using existing assets (e.g., code, data, models) or curating/releasing new assets... \begin{enumerate} \item If your work uses existing assets, did you cite the creators? \answerYes{\cite{fujimoto2018off, bharadhwaj2020conservative}} \item Did you mention the license of the assets? \answerYes{MIT license.} \item Did you include any new assets either in the supplemental material or as a URL? \answerNo{} \item Did you discuss whether and how consent was obtained from people whose data you're using/curating? \answerYes{We follow BCQ and CQL to use the dataset they used in the papers.} \item Did you discuss whether the data you are using/curating contains personally identifiable information or offensive content? \answerNA{} \end{enumerate}